MunwarAli12/BookStore-Frontend/README.md

 # BookStore Application

+## Problem Statement,

+- As a library clerk, I encounter challenges in manually managing and recording data.
+Therefore, I am seeking a system that can efficiently handle book management tasks.
+Specifically, I need to input books into the system with four key details: their ID, author, title, and number of pages.
+Should a book be reissued with the same ID, it is crucial that the system allows for updates to the author, title, and page count.
+Additionally, in cases where a book is lost, I require the ability to promptly delete it from the records using its unique ID.

+- Moreover, when patrons request books by a specific author, it is imperative that the system facilitates a swift retrieval of a comprehensive list of those books.
+By streamlining these processes, the system aims to simplify book management, maintain impeccable records, and ultimately enhance customer satisfaction.

+- In this overview I've developed an end-to-end application where user actions on the frontend trigger backend requests.
+The backend processes these requests, updates the database as needed, and returns the results to the frontend, seamlessly updating the interface.
+This system streamlines operations and enhances user experience.

+## WorkFlow

-Developed a full stack web application REST API book application that efficiently manages book data, encompassing four key parameters: book ID, author name, pages of book and title.The application seamlessly integrates CRUD (Create, Read, Update, Delete) operations, providing a streamlined approach to handling HTTP requests.
+- We have developed a full-stack web application called the "REST API Book Application" that efficiently handles book data.
+This application encompasses essential parameters such as book ID, author name, number of pages, and title.
+It seamlessly integrates CRUD (Create, Read, Update, Delete) operations, providing a streamlined approach to managing HTTP requests.

-Utilizing MongoDB as the database backend, the application ensures smooth execution of all operations.
-It consistently delivers appropriate HTTP status codes and responses to clients,ensuring robustness and efficiency in managing and manipulating server objects via the REST API.
+- Utilizing MongoDB as the database backend, the application ensures smooth execution of all operations.
+It consistently delivers appropriate HTTP status codes and responses to clients, ensuring robustness and efficiency in managing and manipulating server objects via the REST API.

-Below is an overview of the frontend and backend components, along with instructions on how to set up and run the application.
+- Below is an overview of the frontend and backend components, along with instructions on how to set up and run the application.
+For Backend Source Code, click [here](https://github.com/MunwarAli12/BookStore).

-## Tech Stack
+## Tech Stack,

 - `Java`
 - `Frontend Framework` `React`
 - `Backend Framework:` `Spring Boot`
 - `Databases:` `MongoDb`
 - `Tools:` `Postman` `VsCode`

-### API Endpoints
+### API Endpoints,

 ```bash
 Crud Operator Backend - http://localhost:8080/ Frontend - http://localhost:3000/